XiaomanZhang91/SAS_mini_projects/README.md

 # SAS_Projects

-This repository is a showcase of my SAS programming skills, featuring a collection of SAS macros and code examples for various statistical analysis projects.
+This repository showcases my SAS programming skills through a collection of mini projects, including macros and code examples for different types of statistical analyses.

 ## Current Projects